|

 features, decor, treatments and marketing strategies.
 Most men

 have stress, and they also care how they look and feel.
+In addition to primarily

 being female, todays resort-based spa goer has a number